KamieShort/from-scratch-List-Detail-Supabase/README.md

 ## Order of Operations

--sketch layout of page with tags
+x sketch layout of page with tags x create supabase table x add fetch-utils.js file URL and key
--create supabase table
--add fetch-utils.js file
+-set up index pages for primary and detail index -write test for renderFunctions (two tests-one for main page and one for details page) -write fetch function. consolelog.
+Loop through items, render then append.
+-design primary html
+-add findById function to fetchutils. consolelog to ensure data returns from supabase -render and append